Chris Webber bailed out the ref.

 The star power forward went on to be the No. 1 overall pick in the 1993 NBA Draft and have a solid career that included five All-Star appearances.
 Rose, Howard, King, and Jackson went on to be NBA players as well.

-Webber avoids addressing the national title game and his time in Ann Arbor.
+Webber avoids addressing the national title game and his time in Ann Arbor, although he and Jackson made an appearace at Michigan's second round game against Tennessee at the 2022 NCAA Tournament.
 In 2002, the university vacated the 1992-93 season due to players receiving payments and improper benefits from boosters.
 Webber was among the main beneficiaries.

-He could be remembered as a March Madness hero and not a tragedy.
+He could be remembered as a March Madness hero.
+Instead, he's a tragedy.